Key takeaways:

 • Integration capabilities.
 Cameras follow ONVIF compliance for seamless integration with third-party systems.

 • Specialized cameras.
-Axis offers numerous cameras that are designed for specialized environments, such as those that have explosion protection, thermal imaging, and onboard cameras for vehicles or public transportation.
+Axis offers numerous cameras designed for specialized environments, such as those with explosion protection, thermal imaging, and onboard cameras for vehicles or public transportation.

-Hikvision is a Chinese multinational corporation that specializes in video surveillance products and solutions.
-As one of the world’s largest manufacturers of video surveillance equipment, Hikvision offers a vast range of cameras suitable for various commercial and industrial applications.
+Hikvision is a Chinese multinational corporation specializing in video surveillance products and solutions.
+As one of the world’s largest manufacturers of video surveillance equipment, Hikvision offers a wide range of cameras suitable for various commercial and industrial applications.

 You’ll find the following features with Hikvision security cameras: